teoaivalis/AutoGraphX/Graph_Fashion/README.md

 # Graph Fashion Experiments

-This directory contains all scripts and resources used to generate and analyse knowledge graphs (KGs) from fashion images using our **Auto-KG Generation pipeline**, powered by a multimodal Large Language Model (LLM).
+This directory contains all scripts and resources used to generate and analyse knowledge graphs (KGs) from fashion images using our **AutoGraphX pipeline**, powered by a multimodal Large Language Model (LLM).

 We employ **LLaMA 3.2 Vision** (via the Ollama library), guided by the [Fashionpedia Ontology](https://fashionpedia.github.io/home/), to extract semantic triples (subject–predicate–object) from each image.
 These triples are cleaned and structured into **star-shaped knowledge graphs**, stored in a Neo4j database.
 This symbolic representation enables structured comparison between generated and training images, offering interpretable insights into training data influence.

 ## Pipeline Overview

-**Auto-KG Generation Process:**
+**AutoGraphX Generation Process:**

 ![Auto-KG Generation Pipeline](kg_pipeline.png)